-where the maximum is over $C K^{2\eps_0}$ rectangles of size $2^{-K}(3,1)$, with a natural notation.
-We end up with the following upper bound:
+and we end up with the following upper bound:

-$\bullet$ We lower bound the denominator of \eqref{eq:Num} as follows.
+$\bullet$ We lower-bound the denominator of \eqref{eq:Num} as follows.
 If $P \in \mc{P}_K$ is visited by a $\pi_{n}(\psi)$ geodesic, then there are at least two short disjoint rectangle crossings among the four surrounding $P$.
-Therefore, if we denote by $\bar{P}$ the box containing $P$ at its center whose size is three times the one of $P$,
+Therefore, if we denote by $\hat{P}$ the box containing $P$ at its center whose size is three times that of $P$,

-where $(R_{i}(P))_{1 \leq i \leq 4}$ denote the four rectangles of size $2^{-K}(1,3)$ surrounding $P$.
+where $(R_{i}^S(P))_{1 \leq i \leq 4}$ denote the four short rectangles of size $2^{-K}(1,3)$ surrounding $P$.
 Summing over all $P$'s and taking uniform bounds for the rectangle crossings at higher scales,

-Therefore, taking a uniform bound for the oscillation, we get,
+Therefore, taking a uniform bound for the oscillation, we get